RESEARCHER & EDUCATOR

 iii) close-reading that subject's finer details, ones that, though often seemingly trivial at first glance, almost always, upon further investigation, unearth its complexities in new and exciting ways.

-Prior to her current position, Dr. Shchuka carved out her academic journey so as to creatively bridge science and humanities fields (H.BSc., Cell/Molecular Biology and English Literature, UToronto; M.A., Medical History and Humanities, UYork (UK); and Ph.D., Cell Biology, UToronto).
-She seeks to uncover representational patterns in written expressions of childbirth and postnatal health experiences across different genres, particularly in narratives authored by women.
-Her research findings have been published in such peer-reviewed venues as Eighteenth-Century Fiction, Genes & Development, Molecular Human Reproduction, Medical History, PLoS Biology, and Genome Research.
-Most recently, Dr. Shchuka held a Visiting Fellowship at the University of Oxford's Bodleian Libraries, where her archival work examined discourses of domestic violence-induced labour in legal court cases and understudied women's fiction.
+Throughout her academic journey, Dr. Shchuka has consistently sought to creatively bridge the science and humanities fields in her research (H.BSc., Cell/Molecular Biology and English Literature, UToronto; M.A., Medical History and Humanities, UYork (UK); and Ph.D., Science, UToronto).
+Her research findings have been published in such peer-reviewed venues as Eighteenth-Century Fiction, The Palgrave Encyclopedia of Romantic-Era Women's Writing, Genes & Development, Molecular Human Reproduction, Medical History, PLoS Biology, and Genome Research.
+Most recently, Dr. Shchuka held a Visiting Fellowship at the University of Oxford's Bodleian Libraries, where she examined discourses of domestic violence-induced labour in legal court cases and understudied women's fiction.